farhiongit/Ctemplates/README.md

 For strings (`char *`), a default operator is defined from `strcoll`.
 For other types, a default less than operator is defind as a bytewise comparator (something similar to `memcmp`).

-_Optional_ operators can be assigned to user defined types managed by collections using:
+User defined operators can _optionally_ replace default operators using:

 - `SET_LESS_THAN_OPERATOR(T, operator)` where `operator` is a pointer to function with type `T (*operator) (T arg1, T arg2)`.
 This function should return 1 if `arg1` < `arg2`, 0 otherwise.